KitchenSong/effective_mass_tensor/README.md

   i.
 Calculate energy on a mesh around L point using Quantum Espresso. <br />
   ii.
 Interplate the energy value at +dx, -dx, +dy, -dy, +dz, -dz, *etc*. <br />
   iii.
 Use finite method to calculate the tensor of effective mass. <br />

+ * cdt.py can be used to generate unifor mesh for general purpose.